 That’s the photographer you’re looking for.

-When you find them, you’ll know.
-And when your wedding photo gallery arrives months later, and you open it for the first time, tears of joy will follow.
+When you find them, you’ll just know.
+And when your wedding photo gallery arrives months later, and you open it for the first time, may tears of great happiness follow.

 Share this article